-To estimate the performance of your online business, consider other indicators in your analysis such as KPI, bounce rate, and average order value (AOV).
-Truly, the only thing that is important is to achieve a conversion rate that allows you to make a profit.
-This becomes possible if you consistently work on improving the conversion rate.
+To estimate the performance of your online business, consider other indicators in your analysis such as KPIs, bounce rate, and average order value (AOV).
+Truly, the only important thing is to achieve a conversion rate which allows you to make a profit.
+This becomes possible if you consistently work on improving ecommerce conversion rates.

-1. Improve website navigation to make it clear.
+Improve website navigation

-2. Create high-quality descriptions of your products, and don’t forget about storytelling!
+Create high-quality descriptions of your products, and don’t forget about storytelling!

 If you think people don’t read text on websites, you’re probably wrong.
 People just need a reason to read your text.
 An investigation conducted by BizReport shows that product pages containing detailed information are more important than reviews and price.